Join Us in Spoleto, ItalyCharleston’s Sister City!

 The two courses offered provide credits toward the College’s general education requirement.
 The program fee includes transport to Spoleto from the Rome airport and back, apartment-style accommodations with a shared bedroom (separate beds) at Villa Tota in downtown Spoleto, a crash course in Italian language and culture, an all-inclusive three-day drip to Florence filled with food and cultural experiences, a day-trip to Assisi, explorations of Spoleto and its environs, a winery experience, truffle-hunting, a cooking class with a master chief, three formal group dinners, and some additional meals and snacks along the way: gelato! pizza on the terrace!

 A generous range of scholarships of up to $2,000 are available through CofC’s Center for International Education.
-And don’t hesitate to contact Prof. Anton Vander Zee, the program director if you have any questions.
+And don’t hesitate to contact Prof. Gary Jackson, the program director if you have any questions.
 This year, we are partnering with a study-abroad support non-profit called Customized European Programs Abroad to help with orientation and international safety protocol and 24/7support, as well as our long-standing Spoleto-based tour provider and site coordinator, Love Umbria.
 A complete itinerary will be available soon!

-The program fee does not include air travel, which students will arrange for themselves, and tuition.
+The program fee does not include tuition or air travel, which students will arrange for themselves.
 The program director will let students know his flight details in case students would like to join the same flight.
 Students are welcome to extend their stay in Italy or beyond at the conclusion of the program.

 The Courses: The Art of Travel